 As far as I’m concerned, the best home base is when you have immediate access to some of the city’s best urban experiences.
 We’ve all trudged home in a blizzard during the frozen depths of winter to receive a text from our pals just as you walk through your front door saying “Let’s go out!” and to have genuine pause over facing the elements again.
 I’d go out on a limb to say the less accessible your residence to the amenities you and your social world love, the less likely you’ll change your clothes and head back out the door.
 However, when you live centrally, like at Queen West and Dovercourt, which has the trifecta of an excellent walk score (84), bike score (54) and transit score (91) which each support pedestrian-friendly living, you’re more likely to have an engaging social life.
 Which, seriously, is what life in the Bright Lights Big City is all about, right?

-What I love about Queen West and Dovercourt, is this is where cool intersects with hip - not only because of the bevy of destinations that are a stone's throw from this corner, but because it's surrounded on all sides by some of Toronto’s “IT” neighbourhoods including Liberty Village, the Ossington Strip and the Little Portugal's emerging Dundas West scene.
+What I love about Queen West and Dovercourt, is this is where cool intersects with hip; of the bevy of destinations that are a stone’s throw from this corner, it’s surrounded on all sides by some of Toronto’s “IT” neighbourhoods including Liberty Village, the Ossington Strip and Little Portugal‘s emerging Dundas West scene.

-Do you always find Sunday arrives in bittersweet fashion as the weekend draws to a close?
+Do you always find Sunday arrives in a bittersweet fashion as the weekend draws to a close?
 It’s best to make the most of your Sunday.
 Maybe start with a Mimosa during brunch?
-Some of our favourite Sunday morning spots include Wish, Insomnia, and Hollandaise Diner, but when it comes to West Queen West, follow the brunch buzz to "irrefutabley cool" Cafe Neon at Ossington & Queen!!
+Some of our favourite Sunday morning spots include Wish, House On Parliament, and Insomnia, but when it comes to West Queen West, follow the brunch buzz to “irrefutably cool” Cafe Neon at Ossington & Queen!!

 It’s amazing how where you live really helps you to shape the experiences that let you live your best life!

-Have you seen our brand new listing near West Queen West?
-Finding a well-designed space in a supportive, amenity-rich neighbourhood is no easy task, which is why we're exicted to share this 2 bed, 2 bath steps-to-everything pad in Art Condos!
-Perfectly proportioned and well-situated at the intersection of creative and hip, this crisp, contemporary space marries utility, style, and convenience!!
+Have you seen this brand new loft listing in the Argyle Lofts – an amazing industrial conversion building near West Queen West?
+Enjoying exclusive use of a garden terrace, this transformed 2 bed, 2 bath steps-to-everything pad is perfectly proportioned and well-situated at the intersection of creative and hip!
+Crisp and contemporary, it marries utility, style, and convenience!!
+Want a private viewing?